paulvee/Dynamic-DC-Load/README.md

   • Overall dimensions: 21cm long, 18cm wide and a height of 118cm.

   • Weight: approx. 1110 grams

+  For those that have difficulties getting the enclosure, Bud has created 3D files to print them yourself, or order them through a 3P printer.
+The files are in the 3D-Print enclosure ZIP file.

 The project is described in details on my Blog: